 - whose babies are in the wrong position (sideways or breech)

-Although it may be tempting to try to schedule your baby's "birth day" and avoid the uncertainty and pain of labor, C-sections should never be approached lightly.
-A C-section is a major surgery and, like any surgery, does come with risks, which include:
+It may be tempting to try to schedule your baby's "birth day" and avoid the uncertainty and pain of labor.
+But a C-section is a major surgery and, like any surgery, does come with risks.
+These include:

 - bladder or bowel injury